Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

    - Real data obtained from Audience View (Hitwise) - demographic breakdown by website visits
    - Additional data simulated in the same ratios
 2) **Naive Bayes**
+   - Classify potential customers by demographics using a Naive Bayes model
 3) **Support Vector Machine**
+   - Classify potential customers by demographics using a Support Vector Machine model

 ## Results